somexlab/fastddm/docs/source/build.rst

 - `NVIDIA CUDA Toolkit`_ >= 9.0

+First and foremost, you will need a CUDA-capable GPU.
+Check your hardware compatibility on the `NVIDIA website <https://developer.nvidia.com/cuda-gpus>`_.
 Follow the `instructions <https://docs.nvidia.com/cuda/>`_ available from the website specific to your OS.
 Notice that CUDA is not available for MacOS.